Murder of Leiby Kletzky: Search

 Kletzky's mother called the Brooklyn South Shomrim volunteer civilian patrol to report a missing child at 6:14 p.m.
 Brooklyn South Shomrim, which says it receives 10 calls of missing children per day, immediately checked candy stores, other shops, and homes of friends and relatives where the boy might have gone.
 By 8:30 p.m., Shomrim contacted the New York City Police Department, which declared a Level 1 search.
 The police search involved canine units, mounted police, and helicopters.
-On Tuesday morning, Brooklyn South Shomrim, together with Shomrim organizations in Crown Heights, Brooklyn, Flatbush, and Williamsburg made an all-out call for volunteers to join the search.
+On Tuesday morning, Brooklyn South Shomrim, together with Shomrim organizations in Crown Heights, Flatbush, and Williamsburg made an all-out call for volunteers to join the search.
 Five thousand Orthodox Jewish volunteers from the local community and from as far away as the tri-state area, joined in a block-by-block search.
 Bangladeshi residents of nearby Kensington also joined the search.
 State Assemblyman Dov Hikind posted a $5,000 reward for information leading to the return of the child, which was eventually upped to $100,000 by members of the community.

 Meanwhile, Yaakov German, a Bobover Hasid and father of Kletzky's yeshiva rebbi, went door-to-door on Tuesday morning with his son to examine videos from surveillance cameras posted in stores and offices along the boy's route.
 The videos showed that after leaving his school at 1205 44th Street, between 12th and 13th Avenues, at about 5:05 p.m., Kletzky missed his turn at 13th Avenue and continued up 44th Street.
 Other videos showed the boy walking by Shomrim Locksmith at 44th Street and 15th Avenue, and then along 44th Street at 17th Avenue.
 On 18th Avenue, the boy was seen talking to a man who then crossed the street and entered a dentist's office.
 When the man came out, Kletzky followed him and appeared to get into his car.

-After examining the videos, police located the dentist, who alerted his receptionist, the wife of community political operative Simcha Eichenstein.
+After examining the videos, police located the dentist, who alerted his receptionist, the wife of politician Simcha Eichenstein.
 She gave them the name and address of the suspect who had come in to pay his bill that day.
 After midnight on Tuesday, police also managed to identify the car in the surveillance video as a 1990 gold Honda Accord.
 Forty-five minutes later, two Flatbush volunteers searching for the missing boy in Kensington spotted the car and sent in the license plate number, which matched Aron's details.
 Police went to the suspect's apartment in Kensington around 2 a.m.
 Wednesday morning.
 They arrived to an open door, and when they asked Aron where the boy was, he allegedly nodded toward the kitchen, where the police found blood-soaked carving knives and bloody towels in bags.
 The boy's severed feet were found in the freezer.
 The suspect told police where to find the rest of the remains: in a red suitcase thrown in a dumpster on 20th Street between Fourth and Fifth Avenues.
 Aron was taken into police custody at 2:40 a.m.
 Wednesday morning.